quantumfate/quantumhome/README.md

 ### container and homer specific variables

-Default role varibales are defined in roles/role/defaults/main.yml These variables can not be overwritten but are only valid in their respective role.
+Default role varibales are defined in roles/role/defaults/main.yml These variables can be overwritten by anything else in the playbook.

 Take a look specifically at the footnotes in [Ansible's "understanding variable precedence" guide.](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#understanding-variable-precedence)